Last Updated on October 2, 2024 by Amrita

 Depreciation is one of the most potent tools for rental property owners when it comes to tax savings.
 This strategy lets you reduce your taxable rental income by considering your investment properties’ gradual wear and tear over time.

 The IRS provides property owners with the opportunity to deduct the value of their investment properties (excluding land) over its ‘useful life’.
-This deduction is considered an expense, effectively lowering the taxable income generated from rental properties.

 Important Considerations